GalSim-developers/GalSim/docs/photon.rst

     `GSObject.shoot`
                 This is the method that actually shoots the photons for a `GSObject`.
-It does not apply any surface operators or accumulate onto the `Image`.
+It does not apply any photon operators or accumulate onto the `Image`.

 .. toctree::